Gunichi Mikawa

-Gunichi Mikawa (三川 軍一, Mikawa Gun'ichi) was a vice-admiral in the Imperial Japanese Navy (IJN) during World War II.
-Mikawa was the commander of a heavy cruiser force that won a spectacular IJN victory over the U.S. Navy and the Royal Australian Navy at the Battle of Savo Island in Ironbottom Sound on the night of 8–9 August 1942.
+Gunichi Mikawa (三川 軍一, Mikawa Gun'ichi) was a vice admiral in the Imperial Japanese Navy (IJN) during World War II.
+Mikawa was the commander of a heavy cruiser force that defeated the United States Navy (USN) and the Royal Australian Navy (RAN) at the Battle of Savo Island in Ironbottom Sound on the night of 8–9 August 1942.